 b) have structural components capable of resisting hydro-static and hydrodynamic loads and the effects of buoyancy; and

 c) be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section;

-4) recreational vehicles placed on sites within Zones A1-30, AH, and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of Section 60.3 (b) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for manufactured homes in Paragraph (c) (6) of Section 60.3. *3/8/94
+4) recreational vehicles placed on sites within Zones A, and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of Section

 5) for all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flood-ing are permitted provided they meet the following requirements: (1) the enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage; (2) the area is not a basement; (3) shall be designed to automat-ically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot

 of enclosed area subject to flooding shall be provided.
 The bottom of all openings

 shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwa-ter.